Ezefalcon/School/README.md

     If we only need the first and last name, it will be useless to get all the attributes from those tables, we can select only the lastName and firstName from the db.
+Also we can add an index if the query is used a lot.

-    SELECT * FROM janitor j
+    SELECT lastName, firstName FROM janitor j
         INNER JOIN employee e
         ON e.id = j.id
-        INNTER JOIN p.id = j.id
+        INNER JOIN person p
-        ON p.id = j.id
+        ON p.id = e.id
     WHERE j.workingArea = 'Hallway';

 ----